vbeffara/Cours_ED/home_page/index.md

 ---
+title: Introduction to proof assistants
 usemathjax: true
 ---

-# Introduction to proof assistants

 ## Installing Lean on your computer